maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 **Key Feature Identification:** By examining the histogram, you can easily spot central tendencies, common population ranges, and states with unusually high or low populations.
 This aids in identifying significant population characteristics within the data.

-### Disadvantages Of The Histogram In Relation To The Population Distribution Chart:
+### Disadvantages Of The Histogram For Showing Population Distributions:

 **Limited Detail:** The histogram may not provide intricate details about the shape of the population distribution.
 For example, it might not reveal whether the distribution is unimodal, bimodal, skewed, or multimodal.

 **Exact Values Not Evident:** The histogram doesn't readily display the exact population values for individual states.
 If precise values are important, additional charts or data exploration tools may be needed to extract this information from the dataset.

-### Advantages Of The eCDF In Relation To The Population Distribution Chart:
+### Advantages Of The eCDF For Showing Population Distributions:

 **Cumulative Overview:** The eCDF offers a cumulative view of the population distribution, showcasing the proportion of states with populations less than or equal to a given value.
 This is helpful for understanding cumulative trends.

 **Visualizing Percentiles:** It provides a clear way to visualize percentiles, making it easy to see, for example, what percentage of states have populations below a specific value.

-### Disadvantages Of The eCDF In Relation To The Population Distribution Chart:
+### Disadvantages Of The eCDF For Showing Population Distributions:

 **Limited Detail:** Similar to the histogram, the eCDF may not reveal detailed information about the shape of the distribution, such as the presence of multiple modes or skewness.